knative/docs/docs/serving/autoscaling/scale-bounds.md

 This value controls the maximum number of replicas that each revision should have.
 Knative will attempt to never have more than this number of replicas running, or in the process of being created, at any one point in time.

+If the `max-scale-limit` global key is set, Knative ensures that neither the global max scale nor the per-revision max scale for new revisions exceed this value.
+When `max-scale-limit` is set to a positive value, a revision with a max scale above that value (including 0, which means unlimited) is disallowed.

 * **Global key:** `max-scale`
 * **Per-revision annotation key:** `autoscaling.knative.dev/maxScale`
 * **Possible values:** integer